shipuicom/core/README.md

 - [x] Remove the need to set #input on the input element
 - [x] spk-range-slider now support negative values and floats
 - [x] spk-select gets a wildcard search on the label and value similar to the spk-menu ex search value "hlo" will match "hello" and "halo" it converts into what we call a wildcard regex which are similar to globbing "*h*l*o*" just with regex.
+- [x] Finalize file upload component
+- [x] Improve tooltips to be a directive instead still spawning a popover on the element
+- [x] Revamp color scheme to a radix like 1-12 instead of 100-900 (align with figma)
 - [ ] spk-table features
   - [x] Add support for sticky rows
   - [x] Improve support for sorting with a built in sort using attribute on the column